caseystell/project-2-vibrant-village/README.md

 <h5>Click <a href="https://vibrant-village-6e72f0c47e7c.herokuapp.com/" target="_blank" rel="noopener noreferrer" >here</a> to visit the site!</h5>
 <ol>
     <li>Log in using your Google account</li>
     <li>If you are looking to request child care, click the "Request care" button on the home page.
-Fill out your child care request details, and submit!
-Delete the care request if care is no longer needed.</li>
+Fill out your child care request details, and submit!</li>
     <li>If you are looking to fulfill another user's child care request, click the "Provide care" button the home page.
 Review the schedule of care needs to find a date, time, and location that works with your availability, and sign up to provide care.
 Commitments to provide care can be deleted if you become unavailable.</li>
 </ol>